dinhanhthi/dinhanhthi.com/posts/others/2021-02-08-fresh-install-macos.md

 ::: list-item
 Install [alt-tab](https://alt-tab-macos.netlify.app/) (and use [[⌘]] + [[⇥]] which replaces the default method on mac, be careful!!!) to switch between windows (instead of apps) like on Windows/Linux: `brew install --cask alt-tab`

+Open its preferences:

+- General > tick on "Start at login".
+- Controls > Show windows from: "Screen showing AltTab" (on the 3rd option).
+- Appearance > Show on "Screen including mouse".
 :::

 ## Installation unknown softwares